aaronhallaert/advanced-git-search.nvim/README.md

 ### 5. diff_branch_file -- Diff file with branch

-Opens a Telescope window with a list of local branches
+Opens a window with a list of local branches

 _Grep behaviour_: filter on branch name.